shipuicom/core/README.md

 ### New components after v1 release

+- [ ] Create a code input (like n amont of boxes for 2FA codes etc).
 - [ ] Create a card stack component
 - [ ] Create a CSV input that create chips on comma (or enter) press, currently select has chip select which is not ideal but works for now
 - [ ] Create simple chart components (could also be core for simple charts)